 You must sign a consent form.
-You will be asked to remove jewelry, dentures, and other metals because they can interfere with the scanner's functions.
+You will be asked to remove jewelry, dentures, and other metals that can the scanner's functions.

 You may need to wear a hospital gown.

-You will feel a sharp prick when the needle with the radioactive substance is inserted into your vein.
-You shouldn’t feel anything during the actual scan.
-If you have difficulty lying still or are very anxious, you may be given a mild sedative to help you relax.
+You will feel a sharp prick when the needle is inserted into your vein.
+You shouldn't feel anything during the actual scan.
+If you have problems lying still or are very anxious, you may be given a mild medicine (sedative) to help you relax.

 The test can provide information about liver and spleen function.
 It is also used to help confirm other test results.

-The liver and spleen should appear normal in size, shape, and location.
+The liver and spleen should look normal in size, shape, and location.
 The radioisotope is absorbed evenly.

-There is some concern with radiation from any scan.
-However, the level of radiation in this procedure is less than that of most x-rays and is not considered significant enough to cause harm to the average person.
+Radiation from any scan is always a slight concern.
+The level of radiation in this procedure is less than that of most x-rays.
+It is not considered to be enough to cause harm to the average person.

-Pregnant or nursing women should consult their health care provider before any exposure to radiation, because fetuses and nursing babies are more sensitive to the effects of radiation.
+Pregnant or nursing women should consult their health care provider before any exposure to radiation.